elba7r/system/erpnext/docs/user/manual/en/customize-erpnext/articles/set-language.md

 #### 1.3 Save User

-On saving User after selecting language, your Revalue account will be refresh automatically.
-Then you will see Revalue translated in your selected language.
+On saving User after selecting language, your ERPNext account will be refresh automatically.
+Then you will see ERPNext translated in your selected language.

 Being a System Manager, you can set language in other user's master as well.